paulaspinall23/BusBoard-CSharp/README.md

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
 Open this folder in Visual Studio Code.

-4. Open a command-prompt in the project folder.
+4. Open a command-prompt in the project folder (the folder containing `BusBoard.csproj`, _not_ the root folder of the repository).
 Your trainer can show you how to do this, if you need any help.

 5. Run this command to run your code: